thornjad/eprime-mode/README.md

 eprime-mode
 ===========

-A mode that informs users of words not conforming to E' in Emacs Lisp.
+A mode that informs users of words not conforming to E' for Emacs.

 ####Installation